Open to Three Rivers residents and those working or in education in Three Rivers District.

 Wards Nurseries cup - most points in Dahlia

-For classes 72-77 and 79 we advise you to use the exhibition vases (bikinis) available on the morning of the Show.
+For these classes we advise you to use the exhibition vases (bikinis) available on the morning of the Show.
 Please provide your own material, other than oasis, to hold your flower stems in place

 Not previously won a dahlia class in this show.